Rose-Maina/Food-Ordering-Application/README.md

 This is an application that provides its users with a range of meals that have been grouped into various categories such as breakfast, lunch, dinner among others.
 A shopping list tab is also available that can be used to add various meals in respective categories.
 The meals can also be deleted.
 The aim of the menu is to provide the user with the available options that could be added in their shopping list as per their preferences.

 # Setup
-Running the application will require one to run npm start ##The base URL for the API: https://salty-garden-01634.herokuapp.com/menu
+Running the application will require one to run npm start ##The base URL for the API: https://nameless-fortress-22217.herokuapp.com/menu.
+The updates to the API are evident in the API: https://salty-garden-01634.herokuapp.com/menu".

 # Getting Started
 To run this application, the steps to be taken are: